pluarant/pluarant.github.io/pricingnew.md

 <p >You can get started with mesibo and use it for free.
 Upon sign-up, your account will be added with sufficient free quota to use mesibo up to a great extent.
 You can use these free tier limits forever without paying a single penny until your usage grows and you wish to switch to Pay-As-You-Go (PAYG) plan. </p>

 <h4><strong>Pay-As-You-Go (PAYG) Plan</strong></h4>
-<p >You can switch to PAYG plan anytime by adding the credit balance in your <a href="/console/#/login" target="_blank">account</a> subject to minimum monthly commitment of US$ 49.
-Note that, you cannot switch back to a Free plan once switched to PAYG plan.</p>
+<p >You can switch to PAYG plan anytime by adding the credit balance in your <a href="/console/#/login" target="_blank">account</a>.</p>
 <p class="margin-top-20">It is worth noting that you will continue to enjoy your free quota even in PAYG plan.</p>

 <h4><strong>PAYG Credits</strong></h4>
 <p >You can add PAYG credit balance as low as US$ 50 in your account whenever you need to.
-Your usage charges (minimum US$ 49) will be deducted from the credit balance at the end of a monthly billing cycle and the remaining credit will be carried forward for the next billing period.
+Your usage charges will be deducted from the credit balance at the end of a monthly billing cycle and the remaining credit will be carried forward for the next billing period.
 You can check your credit balance in ‘My Account’ section of the <a href="/console/#/login" target="_blank">console</a>.</p>

 <h4><strong>Limits, Quotas and Constraints</strong></h4>
 <p >mesibo offers free quota for both free and PAYG subscription.
 If you exceed these limits, add credits into your account to prevent any interruption of service.
 We count, quota as defined below.</p>